plovinicius/kin-icon-picker/readme.txt

 == Features ==
 * Simple & Intuitive
-* Icomoon Picker
+* Icon Picker

 = Compatibility =

-This ACF field type is compatible with:
+This custom field type is compatible with:
-* ACF 5
+* ACF 5+

 == Installation ==

 1. Copy the `acf-icomoon-picker` folder into your `wp-content/plugins` folder
-2. Activate the Icomoon Picker plugin via the plugins admin page
+2. Activate the Kin Icon Picker plugin via the plugins admin page
-3. Create a new field via ACF and select the Icomoon Picker type
+3. Create a new field via custom fields and select the Icon Picker type
 4. Read the description above for usage instructions

 == Changelog ==